How is famotidine metabolized

 Liver function: The liver is the primary site for drug metabolism, and any impairment in liver function can affect how famotidine is broken down.
 Patients with liver disease may metabolize famotidine at a different rate than those with normal liver function.

-See also Famotidine hemodialysis dose
+See also Famotidine ok for dogs

 Diet and Lifestyle: Diet and lifestyle factors, such as smoking, alcohol consumption, and certain dietary components, can influence drug metabolism.
 These factors can affect the activity of drug-metabolizing enzymes and alter the rate at which famotidine is metabolized.